Gigaspaces/xap-docs/site/content/xap/12.2/admin/cluster_setup.markdown

 weight: 50
 ---

-{{%note "Maintenance Notice"%}}
-InsightEdge is being transformed from a Spark distribution to a Unified transactional/analytics platform.
-This documentation was imported from the previous release as-is, and may contain some inaccuracies.
-We're currently reviewing and fixing it, and will remove this notice once we're done.
-{{%/note%}}

 In this tutorial, you will learn how to install and run the InsightEdge on a cluster.

-Please refer to [InsightEdge Script](../started/insightedge_script.html) page for more info about the commands that will be used in this page.
+Please refer to [InsightEdge Script](../started/insightedge-script.html) page for more info about the commands that will be used in this page.

 # Starting the whole cluster